 For the cream cheese frosting:

-- Beat cream cheese in a bowl with the soft butter until very creamy and no lumps remain.
+- Beat 3 tablespoons unsalted butter in a bowl with 6 tablespoons cream cheese until very creamy and no lumps remain.

 - It keeps well in the refrigerator for a few weeks.
 Beat again before using it to attain a creamy consistency.